systemetric/robocon-website/docs/vision.md

 ---
 # Vision

 Computer Vision allows your robots to understand their environment.
-For the competition, this is used to locate cubes and arena walls.

-When you tell you robot to `see`, it will give you a list of all the markers it can see.
-The objects it returns will give you information about the type of the marker, the distance/angle to the marker along with other assorted information.
+For the competition, this is used to locate markers.
+It will give you information about the type of the marker, the distance/angle to the marker, etc.

 ## Python